-was pursued by the two officers, of the shooting.
+was pursued by the two officers,

 all spilled outside.
 According to the SIU report, a melee ensued during which both officers tried to fire Tasers at Saidi, but neither weapon delivered an electric shock since the darts did not penetrate his clothing.